 Spray foam turns into a liquid when it comes into touch with acetone.
 Even after wiping the excess off your hands, you might still have some foam on your skin.
 To remove the foam from your skin and loosen it, use acetone to your skin.

-The next step on how to get foam insulation off hands is to use paper towels or a disposable piece of cloth to clean it off.
+The next procedure for removing foam insulation from hands is to use paper towels or a disposable piece of cloth to clean it off.
 Whether you need acetone and are unsure where to get it at home, see if you have nail polish remover that contains acetone as the main component.

 - Use Warm, Soapy Water to Wash Your Hands